oci-landing-zones/oci-landing-zone-operating-entities/design/models/readme.md

 - Model 3 - The Environment Landing Zone
 - Model 4 - The Project Landing Zone

-Note that others models exist, different or derivated from these ones.
-The objective is not to be exaustive, but to present different possible flavours.
+Note that other models exist, different or derivated from these.
+The objective is not to be exhaustive, but to present different possible flavors.

-Find available the [drawio file](/design/models/OCI_OpenLZ_Models.drawio) for further design activities on top of them.
+Find available the [draw.io file](/design/models/OCI_OpenLZ_Models.drawio) for further design activities on top of them.

 &nbsp;